INSTRUMENTS & PICKUPS

 Fairewood Studios - Takoma Park, MD

-The Home of Fairewood Studios in Fairview, NC
+Fairewood Studios - Fairview, NC

 "Racing Hearts" was mixed by Jim Robeson at Bias Recording in Springfield, VA.
 This time we mixed to 24-bit digital and then mastered in 24-bit with Bill Wolf at Wolf Productions in Falls Church, VA.
 "Gratitude," our Indie-winnging duo guitar project on James Jensen's Solid Air Records was also mixed and mastered the same way with the same engineers.
 Those guys are so good!